kwkscream/health-app-landing/README.md

 ____

 Created by using Yarn + Vite.
-The create the project i used: Tailwind CSS, VUE3 (Composition API), vue-router
+To create the project i used: Tailwind CSS, VUE3 (Composition API), vue-router